PAIN & MEDICAL MARIJUANA

 - “Patients with MS who smoke Marijuana reported relief of spasm and pain after the second or third puff of a cannabis cigarette.
 This implies very rapid transit to, and absorption into the central nervous system.
 The time involved is seconds rather than minutes.”
 Brian A. Whittle, PhD

 MMJ DOCTOR: We will be glad to answer any questions relating to your symptoms and conditions.
 Our doctors are providing patients with Cannabis care 7 days a week from 11 am to 7 pm.
 Schedule your appointment online here to see if Medical Marijuana is a good option for You!
-Our medical marijuana card are accepted by any dispensary, MMJ clinic or club in the State of California.
+Our medical marijuana card is accepted by any dispensary, MMJ clinic or club in the State of California.